warehouse-web/warehouse/src/pages/shop/2019-10-16-computer-magazine.md

 ---
 ![PORTAL 004 | Exercise and Coloring Book (2019).
 Photography: Anouk.
 Beckers.](/img/03_portal004_photo_anoukbeckers.jpg "PORTAL 004 | Exercise and Coloring Book (2019).
 Photography: Anouk.
 Beckers.")

-PORTAL 004  - exercise and coloring book is the result of....... at.... with.....
+PORTAL 004  - exercise and coloring book for children is the result of PORTAL 004,  a workshop in which children from the public primary school OBS Twiske, under the supervision of students of the MA Fashion Strategy at ArtEZ, investigated the different values of clothing.
+In this book, which is based on the questions and outcoms of this workshop, children can actively learn more about their clothing and the different values attached to it.
+In this way they become more aware of how to deal with the value of clothing.

 \
 *PORTAL* is a research project that explores the economic, social and emotional value of clothingand offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.\